emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## PrimeWire
-### Score: 8/20
-1. Has movies, TV, anime, 1080p, but no adjustable quality, or subtitles. 🟡
-1. Generally 10+ sources for most content, but does not auto-switch if ones fails. ❌
-1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvement. 🟡
-1. Site has a playlists / favorites and you can login to sync them across devices. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Has built in watch parties. ✔️

-***
 ## UniqueStream
 ### Score: 8/20
 1. Has movies, TV, anime, but no 1080p, adjustable quality, or subtitles. 🟡